eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/o-catalogues-for-attestations.md

 > Requirements need to be defined to implement the catalogue of Attestation Rulebooks and attributes as outlined in ARF 1.4.1 Annex 2, Topics 25 and 26.
-Specifically, interfaces for registering a Rulebook and for searching and requesting rulebooks and attribute definitions should be specified.
+Specifically, interfaces for registering a Rulebook, and for searching and requesting Rulebooks and attribute definitions, should be specified.

 Following the *Commission Implementing Regulation (EU) 2025/1569 of 29 July 2025* this document discusses  **catalogue of attributes** and